OmerFarukTutkun/Devre/README.md

 Thanks to Stockfish and Leela teams for publishing their training data in public.

 # Compiling
- To compile in Windows with a cpu that supports AVX2: gcc -march=native -Ofast main.c -o devre_avx2
+ To compile in Windows with a cpu that supports AVX2 or SSE3: gcc -march=native -Ofast -D USE_AVX2 main.c -o devre_avx2 gcc -march=native -Ofast -D USE_SSE3 main.c -o devre_sse3